Mxolisi2285/SnakeAndLadderGame/README.md

 Land on a 🐍 snake?
 You’ll slide down

 Reach exactly 100 to win (if you roll too high, you stay)

+🎯 Example Output

+🎲 Welcome to Snake and Ladder Game!
+You start at position 1.
+Reach 100 to win!
+Press Enter to roll the dice...

+🎯 You rolled a 6
+🪜 Yay!
+You climbed a ladder!
+Up to 25
+📍 Current Position: 25

+🎯 You rolled a 5
+🐍 Oh no!
+You landed on a snake!
+Down to 2
+📍 Current Position: 2

+🔧 Ideas for Future Versions
+Multiplayer support (2 players)

+ASCII board visualization

+Store game history

+GUI version (Swing or JavaFX)

+👨‍💻 Author
+Mxolisi Masina

+Java Developer | Software Engineering Enthusiast